 You can find a list of both short-term and long-term policies on the right.

 If you are employed directly by the h_da, you will generally have compulsory insurance from a statutory health insurance scheme.
 You should research the insurance providers yourself (you can find a list of providers on the right) and choose the one that best fits your needs.
 You need to apply for insurance directly through the insurance providers but make sure to inform the h_da human resources department about which provider you have chosen.

 The cost of statutory health insurance is calculated based on your gross income, and is currently about 15 %.
 The employer and employee both pay about half, and this fee is automatically deducted from your pay cheque.

-If you are not working in Germany or only here for a short visit, your home insurance will be recognized.
-For longer stays or if you will be employed, you are subject to compulsory health insurance.
-Please see the EURAXESS website for more thorough information.
+If you are not working in Germany or you are only here for a short visit, your home insurance will be recognized.
+For longer stays or if you will plan to be employed, you are subject to compulsory health insurance.
+Please see the EURAXESS website additional information.

 Although not mandatory, we highly recommend getting additional accidental and/or personal liability insurance for your stay in Germany.
 Prior to your trip, you should check with your home insurance provider to see whether you are covered in Germany.
 If not, you should consider applying for additional insurance.
 Most of the time, private providers offer combined rates that include health, personal liability, and accidental insurance.
 You can find a list of insurance providers on the right.